Unlock Boston Marathon Speed: Data‑Driven Pacing, Hill Training, and Smart Coaching

 The moment the hill appeared

-Why Boston‑qualifiers run faster – the science behind the speed
+Why Boston qualifiers run faster: the science behind the speed

 Coaching yourself with personalised pace zones and adaptive training

-A practical workout you can try today
+A workout you can try today

 SegmentDescriptionTarget effort

-2. Hill repeats8 × 0.4 mi (≈0.6 km) uphill at ‑10 % grade.
-Aim for 7 min mi (4 min 30 sec km) – the system will narrow your zone to 6:45–7:15 min mi.
+2. Hill repeats8 × 0.4 mi (about 0.6 km) uphill at 10% grade.
+Aim for 7 min mi (4 min 30 sec km).
+The system narrows your zone to 6:45-7:15 min mi.
 Recover downhill on the same route, staying within the easy zone.

 How to use the feedback: